Rescuing Résumé Bullets from Mediocrity

 We’re into snappy tweets and pithy memes.
-A resume may cause reader’s fatigue when overly explanatory, but may fail to impress when too short.
-What is the professional resume writer to do?
+A résumé may cause reader’s fatigue when overly explanatory, but may fail to impress when too short.
+What is the professional résumé writer to do?
 Strategic use of powerful, attention-getting résumé bullets may just be the solution.

 Optimizing Point-Form Content

 The résumé is mainly constructed of point-form writing, a list of bullets with each one ideally making one point.
 As writers, we must balance the need for succinct messages with the need for context.
 For this reason, I have found that a 2-line bullet is ideal.

 Here’s a bullet that’s often found in self-written résumés:

 - Excellent communication skills in both English and French.